 Frequently Asked Questions

-Purdue University has selected The Network to provide a simple anonymous way to report suspected fraud, waste, or abuse of University assets, as well as, regulatory noncompliance, or health and safety concerns.
+Purdue University has a simple anonymous way to report suspected fraud, waste, or misuse of University assets, as well as, regulatory noncompliance, issues of academic integrity or scholastic misconduct, or health and safety concerns.
 This service allows you to communicate anonymously and confidentially via Internet or telephone, 24 hours a day, 7 days a week.
-An anonymous reporting program has been in place since 2005, but this reporting service will now be provided by The Network.
-If your question is not answered here, please contact email@example.com.
+An anonymous reporting program has been in place since 2005.
+If your question is not answered here, please contact firstname.lastname@example.org.

 Does the Hotline replace existing reporting mechanisms?